 - Thermal performance: it is not always the case, but more frames in bi-fold doors means more chances of thermal bridging which can lead to some sliding doors being better at keeping heat in.

 Bear in mind that for both sliding and bi-fold doors, the frame material and its dimensions will influence the cost.
-As a rule, uPVC offers the least expensive option and aluminium the most.
+As a rule, uPVC offers the most budget-friendly option whereas aluminium is more costly. uPVC is also low maintenance, non-corrosive and designs are available in a wide variety of colors to suit different styles so can make a great (cheaper) alternative.

 Panel sizes also affect the final cost of your selection, with larger sizes more expensive.
-You might want to factor in whether the doors have integrated blinds, or if you’re going to buy a window treatment separately for use in the evening.
+You might want to factor in whether the doors have integrated blinds, or if you’re going to buy separate door window treatments for use in the evening.
 If privacy is an issue, consider integrated Venetian blinds that sit within each glazed unit and are manually or remotely operated.
-Use our guide to window treatments for bi-fold and sliding doors for ideas.

 Finally, don’t forget that both off-the-shelf and bespoke glazed doors are available, but you’ll pay accordingly.